ebi-uniprot/uniprot-disease/README.md

 # uniprot-disease
 REST API for UniProtKB supporting data diseases see https://www.uniprot.org/diseases/

+UniProtKB (Universal Protein Knowledge Base) is a collection of functional information on proteins.
+Proteins can be involved in the human diseases.
+Diseases will have their definitions, acronyms, alternative names and other properties/information.
+User (website/machine) can use this REST API to search or get all information about human diseases referred in UniProtKB.

 Standalone application, you need java8 and maven to startup.

 ## Technologies